frafol/AutoUpdateGeyser/README.md

 # AutoUpdateGeyser
-AutoUpdateGeyser is a plugin for Spigot/Velocity/Bungeecord that automates the updating of Geyser and Floodgate at a specified Interval.
+AutoUpdateGeyser is a plugin for Spigot/Velocity/Bungeecord that automates the updating of Geyser and Floodgate on server shutdown.

 Spigot Link: https://www.spigotmc.org/resources/autoupdategeyser.109632/

 # Features
 - Compatible with Minecraft versions 1.8 and higher for both bungeecord, spigot and velocity.

-- Automatically downloads latest builds of Geyser and Floodgate from website at specific intervals.
+- Automatically downloads latest builds of Geyser and Floodgate from website on server shutdown.

-- Config.yml that allows you to specify the interval and what to update.
+- Configuration that allows you to specify what to update.

-- /updategeyser command: Force update checker for geyser and floodgate!
-Permission: autoupdategeyser.admin

-# Planned Features
-- If you have any suggestions or feature requests, please create a new issue in the project's GitHub repository.

 # Installation
 To install AutoUpdateGeyser, users need to download the latest release from the releases page and copy the downloaded .jar file to the plugins directory of their Minecraft server/proxy.
-It's important to note that Geyser or Floodgate must **NOT** already be installed, as AutoUpdateGeyser will automatically install them.
-After installation, AutoUpdateGeyser will update automatically based on config.yml.

-# License
-AutoViaUpdater is released under the MIT License.
-See the LICENSE file for more information.